CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

 .. _almalinux_instructions:

-Step-by-step instructions for Almalinux 8.4
+Step-by-step instructions for AlmaLinux 8.4
 ===========================================

 .. note::

     These instructions should also work for RHEL8, CentOS8, and Rocky Linux.
-Some changes may be necessary for RHEL7/CenOS7.
+Some changes may be necessary for RHEL7/CentOS7.

 1. Install Node.js
 ~~~~~~~~~~~~~~~~~~

-carta-controller uses `Node.js <https://nodejs.org/>`_ and supports v12, v14, and v16.
+The CARTA controller uses `Node.js <https://nodejs.org/>`_ and supports v12, v14, and v16.
 Node.js can easily be installed from the AlmaLinux AppStream repository.
 Here we install v14, as well as the ``npm`` package manager.

 .. code-block:: shell